MonetDB/monetdb-r-docker/README.md

 # Details
 ## Base image
-The MonetDB image is based on the latest Fedora (at the time of image generation).
-There are plans to migrate to CentOS (latest) once certain system.d issue is resolved
+The MonetDB image is based on the CentOS 7.
+We migrated from Fedora (latest).
 ## Software
-The image includes the latest stable version (at the time of image generation, again) of:
+The image includes the latest stable version (July2015 or 11.21.5) of:
 * MonetDB
+* R module for embedded R support
+ * R
 * GEOS module
-* R integration module
+* GSL module
-* R

 The default database on the image has R integration enabled.